cnobile2012/Python-TFT/README.rst

 Building packages for a Raspberry Pi is not absolutely necessary since the size of the whole git repository is not very much for a RPi.
-You can build it if you want which can get you a smaller package.
+You can build it if you want which can get you a much smaller package.
 Keep in mind that building packages on any platform will flatten the file structure under the chip type that you are using.
 All packages will look more or less the same.
 Note that the directory tree below is for a MicroPython package and the font files are just examples.

 .. code-block:: console